jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME 3 Extensions

 You will need to install two GNOME 3 extensions.
 The first one is the example in the book called *Caffeine*.
-You are to install one additional GNOME 3 plugin of your choice, take screenshots with them each installed and activated.
-For the __deliverable__ take a screenshot of the desktop with each extension open/active and name the screenshots as follows:
+Take screenshots with them each installed and activated.
+For the __deliverable__ take a screenshot of the desktop with each extension open/active and name the screenshots as follows from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
+Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.

-*  lastname-firstname-caffeine.(jpeg or png)
-*  lastname-firstname-extension.(jpeg or png)
+1)  Caffeiene
+1)  Dash to Dock
+1)  SystemMonitor
+1)  Axe Menu

 #### Ubuntu 17.04